 - not commit associated domestic violence against the named child

 - not expose the child to domestic violence (s 56 Domestic and Family Violence Protection Act 2012 (Qld) (DFVP Act)).

-Examples of the types of the conditions that can be included in a domestic violence order are (according to the DFVP Act):
+Examples of the types of the conditions that can be included in a domestic violence order according to the DFVP Act are:

-- prohibiting the respondent from approaching, contacting or locating the aggrieved or attempting to do any of these things
+- stopping the respondent from approaching, contacting or locating the aggrieved or attempting to do any of these things

-- prohibiting the respondent from being present at a place associated with a child (e.g. a school or kindergarten) (s 58)
+- stopping the respondent from being present at a place associated with a child (e.g. a school or kindergarten)